(Please note: It may take a moment to load the photos on this page. Thank you for your patience!)

-Maranatha’s history is that of an institution committed to the principles on which it was founded—the truth of God’s Word and an adherence to Baptist distinctives that set it apart from other Christian Universities.
+Maranatha is an institution committed to the principles on which it was founded—the truth of God’s Word and an adherence to Baptist distinctives that set it apart from other Christian colleges and universities.

-From a spiritual perspective, Maranatha’s theological position and local church emphasis are historically vital.
-From an academic perspective, regional accreditation and the wide scope of its programs have offered University graduates nearly unlimited career and ministry opportunities.
+Maranatha’s theological position and local church emphasis are, and have been, vital.
+Academically, regional accreditation and the wide scope of the University's programs have offered our graduates nearly unlimited career and ministry opportunities.

-That course began in 1968, when Maranatha was established by Dr. B. Myron Cedarholm and his wife, Thelma.
+That course began in 1968, when Maranatha Baptist Bible College was established by Dr. B. Myron Cedarholm and his wife Thelma.

-The first payment was made June 1, 1968.
-The College opened just three months later, on September 10, with 173 students and 27 faculty members.
+The first payment was made June 1, 1968, and Maranatha Baptist Bible College opened just three months later, on September 10, with 173 students and 27 faculty members.
 Maranatha awarded degrees to 13 students on May 31, 1969.

-The academic offerings, fine arts options, and intercollegiate athletic programs all expanded greatly under Cedarholm, who remained president until 1983.
-Many of the present campus buildings were constructed, including seven of the 10 dormitories and the Gymnasium.
+The academic offerings, fine arts options, and intercollegiate athletic programs all greatly expanded under Cedarholm, who remained president until 1983.
+Many of the present campus buildings were constructed, including 6 of the 10 dormitories and the Gymnasium.

-The 1980s and 1990s saw Maranatha achieve financial stability as well as fall enrollment that began to grow nearly every year.
+During the 1980s and 1990s Maranatha achieved financial stability as well as enrollment growth that expanded nearly every year.
 No fewer than 39 different building and remodeling projects, including the Cedarholm Library and Research Center, were completed between 1983 and 1998.
-Maranatha also earned regional accreditation in 1993, a pivotal moment in the University’s academic history.
+Maranatha also earned regional accreditation in 1993, a pivotal moment in the university’s academic history.